Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime: Tuning the ancilla-cavity hybridization

 \subsection{Transmon molecule in a cavity}

-We use the same sample as in Ref \cite{Dassonneville2020}.
-It consists of a transmon molecule embedded in a $3$D-cavity (see \cref{fig:principe}a).
-It has three modes of interest, the harmonic TE$_{101}$ mode $\hat{c}$ of the rectangular $3$D Copper cavity with frequency $\omega_\mathrm{c}/2\pi = \SI{7.169}{GHz}$, and the two modes of the transmon molecule.
-This transmon molecule is made by coupling inductively and capacitively two nominally identical transmons, and thus can be conveniently decomposed into two orthogonal modes: a symmetric mode encoding a transmon qubit and an antisymmetric mode encoding an anharmonic oscillator, called hereafter ancilla (see Refs. \cite{Dumur2015, Dassonneville2020}).
+We use the same sample as in Ref. \cite{Dassonneville2020}.
+It consists of a 3D-cavity containing a transmon molecule which is made by coupling inductively and capacitively two nominally identical transmons \cite{Dumur2015, Dassonneville2020} (see \cref{fig:principe}a and \cref{App:sample_setup}).
+The device has three modes of interest, the harmonic TE$_{101}$ mode $\hat{c}$ of the rectangular $3$D Copper cavity with frequency $\omega_\mathrm{c}/2\pi = \SI{7.169}{GHz}$, and the two orthogonal modes of the transmon molecule (for more details see \cref{App:Molecule_Hamiltonian} and Ref. \cite{Dassonneville2020}): (i) a qubit mode, with parameters of standard transmons, protected from interaction with the 3D cavity mode thanks to its symmetric profile, and (ii) an ancilla mode, with weak ($\sim$ MHz) anharmonicity and strong interaction to the cavity $g_\mathrm{ac}$ due to its antisymmetric mode profile.
+Indeed, the cavity electrical field is aligned with the field of the ancilla mode while being orthogonal to the field of the qubit mode.

 The ancilla is approximated as a weakly nonlinear mode $\hat{a}$ with frequency $\omega_{a}$ tunable by magnetic flux and self-Kerr rate $U_a$.
-Approximating the multilevel transmon as a qubit $\hat{\sigma}_z$, the total system Hamiltonian including cavity, ancilla, and qubit reads,
+Moreover, approximating the multilevel transmon as a qubit $\hat{\sigma}_z$, the total system Hamiltonian including cavity, ancilla, and qubit reads,

-The qubit $\hat{\sigma}_{\rm z}$ with frequency $\omega_q/2\pi =\SI{6.283}{GHz}$ and coherence times $T_2,~T_1 \simeq \SI{3.3}{\mu s}$ is coupled to the ancilla mode $\hat{a}$ via a \textit{non-perturbative} cross-Kerr coupling with rate $g_{\rm zz}$.
+The qubit $\hat{\sigma}_{\rm z}$ with frequency $\omega_q/2\pi =\SI{6.283}{GHz}$ and coherence times $T_2,~T_1 \simeq \SI{3}{\mu s}$ is coupled to the ancilla mode $\hat{a}$ via a \textit{non-perturbative} cross-Kerr coupling with rate $g_{\rm zz}$.
 The non-perturbative nature of this coupling allows to maximize the speed, the single-shot fidelity, and the QND properties of the readout, while minimizing the effect of unwanted decay channels such as the Purcell effect \cite{Dassonneville2020}.